timss/vimconf/README.md

 thus it is included.

 \* **Packages required by plugins:** clang, ruby, ctags, jedi (python-package)
 See .vimrc for more info.

 ### Installation
-To install clone and copy all the files to your home-folder,
+To install clone and copy the .vim-folder to your home-folder.

     cp -r vimconf/.vim ~

-Symlink your ~/.vimrc to your git clone so in order to update only a git pull is needed.
+Symlink your ~/.vimrc to your git clone so in order to update only a git pull is needed:

     ln -s vimconf/.vimrc ~/.vimrc

 Then open an empty file with Vim and run this to install the plugins.
 It's the same command for updating, but with an appended !
+Don't mind all the errors that pop up after the install is finished.

     :BundleInstall